cyc9805/cyc9805.github.io/_posts/2022-05-27-Document Inspection Using Text-Line Alignment.md

 ![](/assets/image/paper-review4-3.png){: width="60%" height="60%"}{: .center}

   - $r$ is y - intercept.
   - $\theta$ is rotation of the line.
   - $d$ is the distance of the base line to the line of descenders.

-3. Feature points are required for quality function.
+<br>  3.
+Feature points are required for quality function.
 Feature point is defined as the center of the lower line of the bounding box.

 ![](/assets/image/paper-review4-4.png){: width="60%" height="60%"}{: .center}

-red dots are feature points.
+  - red dots are feature points.
   - $\in$ is the parameter that decides the number of red dots within dotted lines.

-4. The goal of the quality function is to guide the parameter search to find good solutions that represent text-lines.
+<br>  4.
+The goal of the quality function is to guide the parameter search to find good solutions that represent text-lines.

-5. Quality function basically finds the parameter which includes most number of feature points within 2* $\in$ range.
+<br>  5.
+Quality function basically finds the parameter which includes most number of feature points within 2* $\in$ range.
 Consider feature points as ${x_1, x_2, ... , x_n}$, then quality function is defined as follows:

 ![](/assets/image/paper-review4-5.png){: width="60%" height="60%"}{: .center}